 Their venom is both hemotoxic and neurotoxic.

 Hopi rattlesnake bites can have serious effects.
 The venom can cause excruciating pain.
 It may also induce shock, making the victim feel weak and disoriented.
 Swelling, blistering, and inflammation can occur at the bite site.
 Nausea and vomiting may follow.
 Their venom can also damage red blood cells and impair blood clotting.
 In severe cases, the bite may result in severe tissue damage.
 There is also a risk of harm to internal organs.
 This makes a Hopi rattlesnake bite a dangerous and potentially life-threatening situation.
-Source

-Ridge-Nosed Rattlesnake (Crotalus willardi)
+Ridgenosed Rattlesnake (Crotalus willardi)

-The Ridge-Nosed rattlesnake is the official state reptile of Arizona.
-This rattlesnake is rather small, measuring between 12 to 24 inches (30 to 60 cm) long.
-They generally have a dark brown base with white horizontal striping.
-The ridges along each side of its nose are unique to this rattlesnake and are why they are named “Ridge-nosed.”
+Nose | *The ridges along each side of its nose are unique to this rattlesnake and are why they are named “Ridge-nosed.” |

-Where Do Ridge-Nosed Rattlesnakes Live in Arizona?
+Where Do Ridgenosed Rattlesnakes Live in Arizona?

-Ridge-nosed rattlesnakes live in mountainous areas at elevations above 4,000 feet.
+Ridgenosed rattlesnakes live in mountainous areas at elevations above 4,000 feet.
 The wooded “Sky Island” ranges of Southeast Arizona are within their range.

-How Dangerous Are Ridge-Nosed Rattlesnakes?
+How Dangerous Are Ridgenosed Rattlesnakes?

-Arizona Ridge-nosed rattlesnakes have hemotoxic venom.
+Ridgenosed rattlesnakes have hemotoxic venom.
 However, their venom yield per bite is low.
 Consequently, their bites are usually not as life-threatening.
 Ridge-nosed bites result in edema and discomfort.
 However, there are no documented deaths caused by this snake.

 Desert Massasauga Rattlesnake (Sistrurus catenatus edwardsii)

-These rattlesnakes are not large; they range from 24 to 30 inches (61cm to 76cm) long.
-Their base color is either tan or gray.
-They have a row of large, rounded, blackish-brown spots down their spine.
-Furthermore, they have three smaller rows of spots down each side.
-In some cases, the larger dorsal spots connect with the side spots, forming a large solid blotch.
-Younger snakes are paler than adults.
+Dorsal Spots | *A row of large, rounded, blackish-brown spots run down their spine. *They have three smaller rows of spots down each side. *In some cases, the larger dorsal spots connect with the side spots, forming a large solid blotch. |

 Where Do Desert Massasauga Rattlesnakes Live in Arizona?